nhs-digital-gp-it-futures/platform-helm/README.md

 The APIs in dev environment expose Swagger interface, to access it, please follow these [instructions](docs/port-forwarding-to-cloud-env.md).

-On deployment in the cloud environemnts, the AC tests are automatically run agaisnt the system.
+On deployment in the cloud environemnts, the AC tests are automatically run against the system.
 Find more information [here](docs/selenium-grid.md)

 ## Configuration overview